BenFictional/grid-template/README.md

 1. Click the green "Clone or Download" button.
 2. Choose "Download Zip"
 3. Unzip the file on your computer by double-clicking (OSX), or right-clicking and selecting "Extract all" (Windows).
-4. Copy the contents of the "landing-page" folder to your local-directory folder.
+4. Move the "landing-page" folder out of your Downloads folder to your local-directory folder for class.

 ## File Structure
-The sample project includes one HTML file called "index.html" and a folder called "css" that contains "styles.css" and "grid.css"
+The folder includes one HTML file called "index.html" and a folder called "css" that contains "styles.css"

-CSS properties can be included in the <head> section of a single html page, but it's common practice to place all the CSS in a separate file to keep things organized.
-For this template the properties governing the grid structure are placed in "grid.css"—which you shouldn't edit unless you are confident in your ability to create a new grid structure.

-**Place your custom CSS for fonts, colors, etc. in "styles.css"**
+Remember:
+* Content goes into HTML files.
+* Visual styles and layout are managed in CSS.

 Open the HTML file in a web browser and in Brackets, to examine the structure of the website and how it is defined in the code.

-* There are extensive comments to help you find your way around (comments will appear grey in Brackets)
+* There are extensive comments to help you find your way around (comments will appear grey)
-* The grid layout uses the modern CSS property `display: flex` to arrange columns within rows.
-Read more about it [here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) if you're curious.
+* The layout uses [CSS Grid](https://www.w3schools.com/css/css_grid.asp) to create a 12 column grid for the various sections of content.
 * When the browser is resized to below 600px wide, all the columns will occupy the full width of the screen.
-This is a pretty common technique for displaying content on mobile devices.
+This is a common technique for displaying content on mobile devices.